Dutch Kletskoppen Cookies

 Step 1 – Peel or blanch almonds.
 Check out my post on how to do this.
 It is very simple and done in 5 minutes.

-• Mix butter, milk and sugar in a bowl.
+Step 2 - Mix butter, milk and sugar in a bowl.

-Step 4 – Transfer dough into a piping bag and pipe small balls of dough onto a baking dish lined with parchment paper of a silicone mat.
+Step 4 – Transfer dough into a piping bag and pipe small balls of dough onto a baking sheet lined with parchment paper of a silicone mat.
 Place them far apart because they will flatten out completely.

 Bake the kletskoppen in a 400 degrees F oven for approx. 10 minutes.
 This recipe yields about 15 cookies of about 3.5 inches.